Meet the Board

 Executive Director, Recreational Gaming Association

-Ms. Chiechi is an active advocate for responsible gaming policies and has served on the Board of the Evergreen Council on Problem Gambling since 2007, bringing her expertise in commercial and non-profit gaming as well as legislative and political issues to the Council’s work.
+Ms. Chiechi is an advocate for responsible gaming policies and has served on the Board of the Evergreen Council on Problem Gambling since 2007, bringing her expertise in commercial and non-profit gaming as well as legislative and political issues to the Council’s work.
 Prior to her official role on the Council’s Board she assisted in the development of an Industry Working Group and its subsequent creation of an award-winning video on problem gambling awareness.
 In 2004, she was invited to serve on Governor Locke’s Task Force on Problem Gambling to help develop legislation for a state program, funded by the gaming industry, to promote problem gambling awareness and provide treatment.
 Upon passage of the legislation in 2005, she joined the Problem Gambling Advisory Committee to the DSHS Division of Alcohol and Substance Abuse (now a division of Health Care Authority).
-She has served as its chair for more than eight years.
+She served as its chair for more than ten years.

 In 2012, the Council presented Ms. Chiechi with the Legacy of Commitment award to recognize her many years of hard work on behalf of responsible gaming and problem gambling education, awareness, and treatment.
 Her tenacity on the issue has been instrumental in bringing the gambling industry to the forefront of responsible gaming awareness training for its employees.
 In 2014-15, she served a term as Vice President of the ECPG Board of Directors, and in 2017, she was elected to serve a three-year term as an affiliate member of the Board of Directors for the National Council on Problem Gambling.